zalavari/HandwrittenKanjiRecognition/README.md

 ![chrome_2102271632_z73b3kcUyb](https://user-images.githubusercontent.com/43651931/109393428-d76c1b00-7921-11eb-864f-caa462e2a30e.png)

-### Milestone 2
+### Milestone 2 & 3
-Creating and training a neural network.
+Creating and training a neural network, PoC application.

-CNN model is constructed and trained.
-Data-augmentation is also used.
+Creating the labels for the data, splitting the dataset was straightforward.
+Then I used data-augmentation on the images by applying slight rotations, zooms and shearing.
+The network itself is simple, I use 3 convolutional layers, each of them followed by a maxpooling layer.
+Then I add a dense layer and another dense layer as the output layer.
+In the end, I had about 1 million trainable parameters.
+I did some experiments with different hyperparameters, these settings worked the best.
+I mean sometimes I got better results, but the model was either much larger or the training process slower etc. I came across a study, where they tried out different network structures for (Chinese) character recognition, and their inspection was also that more layers barely achieve better accuracy.
+It is better, but the difference is minimal.
+[5]

+While evaluating the results, I checked the misclassified elements, to find out that the predicted characters are looking really similar to the ground truth, sometimes they are differ only by one stroke.

 The training process is relatively slow (takes about half an hour), but even after 5 minutes we are able to reach 95% accuracy.
-At the end of the training process usually between 98% and 99%, so the results are promising so far.
+At the end of the training process usually more than 99%.

-While evaluating the results, I checked the misclassified elements, to find out that the predicted characters are looking really similar to the ground truth, sometimes they are differ only by one stroke.
+I plotted the confusion matrix, but that is not very informative, because we have too many classes.
+I also calculated the precision and recall for each character.
+Most of them are near perfect.
+While evaluating the results, I checked the most misclassified elements, to find out that the predicted characters are looking really similar to the ground truth, sometimes they are differing only by one stroke.

-### Milestone 3
-Fine tuning the solution, adding the option to draw a Kanji on a canvas, and recognize it in real-time.

-Maybe use more datasets and add more different characters.
-If the model performs well, we could extend the solution to recognize Kana as well.
+I created a proof-of-concept application, where you can draw a character on a canvas, and it will be guessed by the computer in real-time, which was the character drawn.
+I used some HTML and JavaScript, but it is currently working only from the Colab environment.

 ## References